codertyler/marina-management/README.md

 Rails Server + PostgreSQL database back-end and React JS front-end Marine Management web-app.

 It connects to the Rails Server to display available boats with its respective dock number, name, length, and color in a table.
-User can:
+A user can:
 * Add a boat
 * Move or change the dock of a boat
 * Delete a boat